-Gabriella Sonabend is a multi-disciplinary artist and creative entrepreneur based in London.
+Gabriella Sonabend is a multi-disciplinary artist, curator and creative entrepreneur based in London.
 With a focus on storytelling, the strands of her practice and professional work are linked by her passion for narrative and people.
 Concerned by the future of our cities, the way we communicate and use resources, Sonabend creates large scale projects, which nurture collaborations and support creatives.
 Working with both meanwhile spaces and long-term affordable artist spaces she seeks to anchor creatives to the capital and prevent the cultural hollowing of the city.

 In 2016 she co-founded The Koppel Project, the intention for this was to create a space focused on storytelling, programming exhibitions with international artists featuring collaborations with writers, philosophers, musicians and scientists.
 The Koppel Project used a former Barclays Bank, a meanwhile space at 93 Baker Street as a gallery, Phaidon bookshop, co-working hub and cafe/event space.
 During the time it was open it transformed the local area, attracting artists to a part of the city lacking in creative vibrancy.
 The success of the first site led to the rapid development of The Koppel Project Hive in Holborn which focuses on artists studios and a gallery.
-This project continues and provides studios however it occupies a meanwhile space and a longer term solution is necessary to anchor artists to the city.

-In 2017 Sonabend was Gallery Director of The Gallery of Everything in Marylebone.
+In 2017 Sonabend was Gallery Director of The Gallery of Everything.
 Here she worked with a roster of self-taught artists, curating exhibitions and a programme of public events.
 The Gallery/Museum of Everything's focus on autodidacts (both historic and contemporary) seeks to readdress the problematic canonical presentation of art history as we know it.
 Working to find and expose crucial artists missing from art history, their work readdresses history beyond art.

 Concerned about the prohibitive cost of living in London, Sonabend works with a property protection company providing affordable housing in vacant buildings.
 Though this is not a long term solution it gives people a chance to experience living in London whilst providing a necessary service to building owners.
 This work offers a great insight into the development of the city and helps to bridge conversation between developers and creatives.